ThomasQuinnKelly/bip-reference-person/docs/build-and-git-properties.md

 - Access Git properties in code via Spring Boot

 ## Build Properties Configuration
-- If you have included `ocp-framework-parentpom` as the parent dependency, you must already have plugin spring-boot-maven-plugin with the following configuration.
+- If you have included `bip-framework-parentpom` as the parent dependency, you must already have plugin spring-boot-maven-plugin with the following configuration.

 		<plugin>
 			<groupId>org.springframework.boot</groupId>